cjnankervis/Re-Climate/README.md

 ### 90th Centile
 <center><img src="https://seasonalforecasts.earth/wp-content/uploads/2022/11/ASCII_Plots_90th.png" alt="Northeast and Central Scotland flooding, 90th centile of precipitation forecast for November 2022" width="80%"></center>

+## Daily Profiles (Deciles)
+**Graphical access to town/ city daily weather profiles for the upcoming season, based on 100 ensemble member simulations, ideal for who need a quick snapshot view

+Comparisons between the seasonal profile (centile distributions) of daily temperature and precipitation, compared directly to the 4.5km Europen UERRA Re-Analysis climatology from 2004 to 2018.
+To request this climate data for a specified town or city, see [daily profiles example input](https://github.com/cjnankervis/Re-Climate/blob/main/Example_Requests/DailyProfiles_example.json).

 ## Acknowledgements